ComplianceAsCode/content/docs/manual/developer/03_creating_content.md

 -   If the content does not depend on specific versions, **do not** add version numbers.
 For example: `fedora`, `firefox`, etc.

--   See the [README](https://github.com/ComplianceAsCode/content/tree/master/example/README.md) for more information about the changes needed.

 Following these guidelines help with the usability and browsability of using and navigating the content.